Applying for a Visa without an Interview

 ****Please note: you may not use the drop box service if you lost the passport with your most recently issued valid or expired U.S. visa****

-You may be eligible to apply for a U.S. visa without an interview based on your age; or if you are renewing a prior B1/B2 U.S. visa that expired less than 48 months ago, or C1/D, F, M or J visa that expired less than 12 months ago.
+You may be eligible to apply for a U.S. visa without an interview based on your age; or if you are renewing a prior U.S. visa that expired less than 12 months ago (only B1/B2, C1/D, F, M or J visas are eligible for this program at this time).

 Qualification for Drop Box Service Based on Age:

-- Children under 14 years of age, and applicants age 80 or older, may apply through the drop box service if they have not previously been found ineligible for a U.S. visa.
+- Children under 14 years of age, and applicants age 80 or older, may apply through the drop box service for a B1/B2 visa if they have not previously been found ineligible for a U.S. visa.

 - Please see below in “Supporting Documentation" to ensure the correct documents are included with the application.

 - Applicants must be a citizen or resident of Hong Kong or Macau (proof of residency in Hong Kong or Macau is either a Hong Kong or Macau ID, or a visa with the "right to abode and work.").

 - Applicants must be physically present in Hong Kong or Macau.

 - Children under 14 years of age must not have a U.S. Citizen parent (unless the parents can provide documentation of a formal finding by the U.S. Consulate’s American Citizen Services Unit that the child is not a U.S. citizen) or a parent who is a Legal Permanent Resident (green card holder) of the United States.

 Qualification for Drop Box Service Based on Past U.S. Travel: